-New York Post recently ran a feature about 86-year-old Anna Pesce and her journey with the healing power of yoga.
+New York Post recently ran a feature story about 86-year-old Anna Pesce and her journey with the healing power of yoga.
 Anna suffered from debilitating scoliosis, a herniated disc, and osteoporosis, all of which led to immobility and daily pain.

 The 86-year-old's pain was so bad, and her spine curvature so extreme, that most of the time she couldn't walk, much less complete every day activities on her own.